Mohammed-Nour/secure-system-development/lab2/Lab_Solution.md

 ![alt text](screenshots/image-18.png)

 **Why Unrestricted File Upload is Dangerous:**
-Attackers can upload malicious files (e.g., scripts, executables) to execute arbitrary commands.
-To prevent this, validate file types, use server-side checks, and store uploads outside the web root with randomized names.
+Attackers can upload malicious files to deface a website, spread malware, or gain unauthorized access.
+This can lead to data breaches, phishing attacks, or even full system compromise.
+To prevent this, always validate file types, enforce server-side checks, limit upload permissions, and store files outside the web root with randomized names.

 ---